salgadodavid/100devs-group-project-1-5-7/README.md

 ## Who is this for?

-Total beginners, workout aficionados, and everyone in-between!
+Total beginners, workout aficionados, and everyone in between!

 If you want to improve your health through exercise, this app is for you.